- Code SCNC1002

 This course is not available for general enrolment.
 In 2024, the summer Public Health Tour runs 13-25 Jan; the summer Ag Prof Pract runs 2-9 Feb.

 Not available for general enrolment.

-This course allows for a special topic of study for individuals or small groups of students to study a Science topic abroad under the guidance of an ANU academic.
+This course allows individuals or small groups of students to study a Science topic abroad under the guidance of an ANU academic.
 Part of the course may be delivered at ANU before departure.
-Delivery of the course will potentially be a combination of lectures, field trips, workshops or practical work.
-The subject of topics will vary depending on offerings from the College of Biology, Medicine and the Environment or the College of Physical and Mathematical Sciences.
+Delivery of the course will potentially be a combination of lectures, field trips, workshops and/or practical work.
+The subject of topics will vary depending on offerings from the College of Science.

-- Understanding of specialist bodies of knowledge within the Science discipline.
+- Understand specialist bodies of knowledge within the Science discipline.

-- Understanding and application of the scientific process to a specific field of science.
+- Understand and apply the scientific process to a specific field of Science.